Kamul-droid/Kamul-droid/README.md

 # Hi, I'm Kamul ! 👋

-Welcome to my GitHub profile!
-I have a Master degree in Computer Science and deep insight in ML.
-With a diverse experience in software engineering, data analysis, and project management across France and Germany, I bring a global perspective to problem-solving and innovation.
+Yes, you are at the right place; this is my perso github profile!
+I have a Master degree in Computer Science with a focus on ML.
+However I also have diverse experience in software engineering, and project management.

+This is not a shining and well curated Repo but my personal librairy for project I started for academic purpose

 ## 🚀 About Me

-I'm passionate about programming, AI engineering, and building impactful applications.
+I'm passionate (Someone told me that; that's what one can say when you spend 12 hours per day trying to figure out the right pattern and implementing a solution you'll have to delete the next few days and start a new one because that is not anymore in trend (^-^)) about programming, AI engineering, and like to build impactful applications.
 My professional experience spans data analysis, full-stack web development, and software architecture.
-I thrive on leveraging technology to drive meaningful change.
+I love to use technology to drive meaningful change.

-## 💡 My Strengths
+## 💡 My Strengths  (The areas I know what I am talking about with moderate ensurance (Yesterday truth is no longer valid today in most of the case)

 - **Machine Learning & AI**: Creating data-driven solutions that mimic human intelligence and optimize workflows.
 - **Large Language Models (LLMs)**: Exploring the capabilities of models like GPT to understand and generate human-like text.